wjakob/nanobind/docs/api_core.rst

      The ``Nurse`` and ``Patient`` annotation always refer to the *final* object following implicit conversion.

-.. cpp:struct:: raw_doc
+.. cpp:struct:: signature

-   .. cpp:function:: raw_doc(const char * value)
+   .. cpp:function:: signature(const char * value)

-      Take complete control over the docstring of a bound function and replace it with `value`.
+      This annotation enables taking complete control over a function's type signature by replacing the automatically generated version with ``value``.

+      The provided string should have the form ``function_name(arg_1: type_1 = default_value_1, arg_2: type_2 = default_value_2, ...) ->
+      return_value_type`` (in particular, nanobind expects to find a function name followed by an opening parenthesis).

+      nanobind will internally copy the string when creating a function binding, hence dynamically generated arguments with a limited lifetime are legal.

 .. cpp:enum-class:: rv_policy